Phenos/Yarn/roadmap.md

 - Execution of script with state
 - Bug: Number are interpreted as string

+# BUG

+- Very first char is lost during parsing of tokens

+# Refactoring

+- Move commands into a separate directive
+- Move hotkey into a separate directive
+- Move PromptLoop into a separate directive

 # BACKLOG

 - List available rooms with numbered options